influxdata/flux/docs/SPEC.md

                 r.service == "app-server")
 ```

+#### Highest/Lowest

+There are six highest/lowest functions that compute the top or bottom N records from all tables in a stream based on a specific aggregation method.

+* highestMax - computes the top N records from all tables using the maximum of each table.
+* highestAverage  - computes the top N records from all tables using the average of each table.
+* highestCurrent - computes the top N records from all tables using the last value of each table.
+* lowestMin - computes the bottom N records from all tables using the minimum of each table.
+* lowestAverage - computes the bottom N records from all tables using the average of each table.
+* lowestCurrent - computes the bottom N records from all tables using the last value of each table.

+All of the highest/lowest functions take the following parameters:

+* `n` int
+    N is the number of records to select.
+* `columns` list of strings
+    Columns is the list of columns to use when aggregating.
+    Defaults to `["_value"]`.
+* `groupColumns` list of strings
+    GroupColumns are the columns on which to group to perform the aggregation.

 #### Histogram

 Histogram approximates the cumulative distribution function of a dataset by counting data frequencies for a list of bins.